Reservations

 • Special viewing areas and parties: Some venues along the canal route may offer ticketed events with good viewing positions, food, and drinks during the parade.

-Pride Amsterdam attracts hundreds of thousands of visitors, so here are our top tips for navigating the city during this time:
+Pride in Amsterdam attracts hundreds of thousands of visitors, so here are our top tips for navigating the city during this time:

 • Public transport: The best way to reach the festivities is by train to Amsterdam Central Station or Amsterdam Zuid Station (which connects to the metro line to Vijzelgracht, placing you in the middle of the parade route).

-• Plan ahead: On the day of the Canal Parade, certain streets along the route will be closed, and public transport routes may be altered.
+• Plan ahead: On the day of the Canal Parade, certain streets along the route will be closed and public transport routes may be altered.
 Check the latest information before heading out.

-The History of Pride in the Netherlands
+The history of Pride in the Netherlands

 While Pride Amsterdam as we know it today started in 1996, the country’s journey toward LGBTQ+ equality began much earlier.